BasemAlRifai/Banking-Server/README.md

 # Group_P4_Build_It
+Group project 4: Build It for CMSC414, Group members: Basem A, Prad B, and Mohammad Subhan

+# Project ask
-Group project 4: Build It for CMSC414, Group members: Basem A, Prad B, and Mohammad Subhan This project will be a team project.
-Project 4 is in two parts: (a) Build-it and (b) Break-it.
-This document contains details of part(a) of the project4, where students in teams of up to 3 students will collaborate to write a protocol for communication among atm and a bank .
+Students in teams of up to 3 students will collaborate to write a protocol for communication among atm and a bank .
 There will be two programs.
 One program, called atm , will allow bank customers to withdraw and deposit money from their account.
 The other program,